exanubes/pulumi-nodejs-function/README.md

 Repository for a blog article about [creating custom Component Resources in Pulumi](https://exanubes.com/blog/creating-a-custom-component-resource-in-pulumi) and a supporting [video](https://youtu.be/wQ-JwIUzVUM).

-The `NodejsFunction` is a very simple component that streamlines the creation of a Nodejs Lambda function by setting default values for architecture and runtime.
+`NodejsFunction` is a very simple component that streamlines the creation of a Nodejs Lambda function by setting default values for architecture and runtime.
 It also creates an IAM role and assigns basic permissions for interacting with CloudWatch – `arn:aws:iam::aws:policy/service-role/AWSLambdaBasicExecutionRole`.

 The instance includes helper methods like `addPolicy()` for creating new policies or using an existing policy's arn and attaching it to the aforementioned role.